IIIF/cookbook-recipes/recipe/0035-foldouts/index.md

 The following recipes are all about multiple image use cases, with different modelling approaches:

-* [Choice](../0033-choice/).
+* [Multiple choice of images in a single view][0033].
 Here the choice of images are within the same view, rather than two separate views as above.

 {% include acronyms.md %}
 {% include links.md %}